birtwistlelab/SPARCED/README.md

 #### Setting up the model

-1. Edit the files in the `input_data` folder as needed.
+1. Edit the files in the `input_files` folder as needed.
 These values will be built into the *creation* of the model.
 For editing the values present for the model's *simulation*, see the directions accompanying the configuration step.
-2. Use `./kube-runner/kube-load.sh <pvc-name> input_data` to load your input data to the PVC of the kube cluster. `kube-load.sh` assumes a `/workspaces` folder as the base of the PVC, and saves this input data at the path `/workspaces/$USER/input_data/`.  __Important__: Before every run where you plan on uploading new data to the PVC, it's important that you run `./kube-runner/kube-login.sh <pvc-name>` and delete the currently existing `/workspaces/$USER/input_data/` folder.
+2. Use `./kube-runner/kube-load.sh <pvc-name> input_files` to load your input data to the PVC of the kube cluster. `kube-load.sh` assumes a `/workspaces` folder as the base of the PVC, and saves this input data at the path `/workspaces/$USER/input_files/`.  __Important__: Before every run where you plan on uploading new data to the PVC, it's important that you run `./kube-runner/kube-login.sh <pvc-name>` and delete the currently existing `/workspaces/$USER/input_files/` folder.
 If not, you run the risk of your model selecting the wrong files.
 3. Edit the values in the `kube-nextflow.config` file in the `configs` folder (for help, see the config README [here](https://github.com/ebenz99/SPARCED-nf/blob/master/configs/README.md))

 #### Executing the workflow